nxp-mcuxpresso/mcuxsdk-doc/release/commonrn/topics/nxp_ble_controller.md

     -   24 connections as a peripheral role
     -   Any combination of central and peripheral roles \(24 connections maximum\)
     -   8 connections with a 7.5 ms connection interval
-    -   Two advertising sets in parallel (\Four adv set as Early Access Release\).
+    -   Two advertising sets in parallel (\Five adv set as Early Access Release\).
     -   26 Accept List entries
     -   36 Resolvable Private Address \(RPA\) entries
     -   Up to two Chain Packets per Extended Advertising set